hanzhixing/redux-saga-mate/README.md

 ## You should know before go on reading

-* `dispatch`, `action`, `reducer`, `store` is from the design of redux, you should never try to put these things in your UI layer.
+* `dispatch`, `action`, `reducer`, `store` are concepts from the design of redux, you should never try to put these things in your UI layer.
 * `action`s are about what happend, it's not about "what should be done", even if they were named in verbs.
 * It is `reducer`s' job, that about "what should be done" and "how it should be done".
 * The `container` files you put in the "containers" directory are not actual `container`s, they are just connecting logics, the actual `container`s created automatically by `connect(YourComponent)`, you can only see them in the browser's `Developer Tools`.
-* In most situations, you should try hard to prevent to put your JSX codes in your `container` files.
+* In most situations, you should try hard to prevent putting JSX codes in the `container` files.
 Because they are about the UI.
 * `redux-thunk` changes the origin conceptual model of the `action`, by functions, and functions always about "what should be done", or "how it should be done".
 * The `action` is not equal to action types. **`Action Type` + `Action Payload` = `Action Instance`**.
 * Tutorials or documentations of `redux`, `redux-thunk`, `redux-saga`, tell you track the async action state **`by action type`**, this is not what you want, in most of the time.
-* Actions you dispatched are always with payloads.
-Some infomations from payloads affect the final call like http requests and the response.
+* Actions you dispatch are always with payloads.
+Infomations in the payload affect the final call like http requests, and so the responses.
 * Track async action states in `store`, it also means your components are fully **`controlled components`**, the states and callbacks(handlers) are all passed as props.
 * Infomation synchronisation is the most difficult part in the computer science, `normalization` strategy is mean to solve this problem, even if that may not work perfectly.
 I hope you know how to use the `normalizr` library.